The alternative paths towards happiness and fulfilment in the postwar period.

 ‘Timing is everything.’

-For more than a century, southern Arabia has seen waves of insurgency and conflict backed by competing foreign powers.
+For more than a century, what is now Yemen has seen waves of insurgency and conflict backed by competing foreign powers.

 A global trade in feathers, with London at its heart, saw hundreds of millions of birds killed every year.
 Emily Williamson waged a long and furious campaign against it.